LPCIC/elpi/docs/base/playground.rst

 Playground
 ==========

-This page will be used to test hooks in order to run ``elpi`` on code snippets and inject its output within ``sphinx`` documentation sources.
+This page is used to test hooks in order to run ``elpi`` on code snippets and inject its output within ``sphinx`` documentation sources.

 Prerequisites
 -------------